demetreades/assingment2js-small-school/README.md

 ## 2. Install dependencies

 If you cloned the repo you need to install dependencies first as listed in the `package.json`.

-    npm install
+    npm i or yarn

 <br>

 ## 3. Generate database

-_**Still under construction**_

-1. Firstly fill your local credentials into `/database/init.js`
+- Firstly fill your local credentials into `/database/seeder.js`

-        npm run db-generate
+       npm run DATA:import

-    Run `db-generate` script to generate, use schema, create and populate tables.
+  Run `DATA:import` script to generate, use schema, create and populate tables.

-    Connection hangs so you need manually to abort via `CTRL+C` after completion. _**will be fixed in the future**._

 <br>

-2. You also need to fill again your local credentials at `/database/credentials.js` for the main  connection with the newly created database, for the server to start properly via start script.
+- You also need to fill again your local credentials at `/database/credentials.js` for the main connection with the newly created database, for the server to start properly via start script.

 <br>

 ## 4. Start server

     npm start

 <br>